awslabs/aws-cicd-workshop-cpt/README.md

-# AWS Engineering Learning Series - EKS
+# AWS Engineering Learning Series - CI / CD

 > A series of AWS Labs with CI/CD services